-Borrowers' ability to repay loans influenced by external factors - harvest productivity and grain prices on the stock exchange.
-Therefore, for the lending decision, it is important to foresee the customer's ability to repay the loan in poor harvest years and unfavourable market conditions.
+The ability of borrowers to repay loans is largely influenced by external factors - productivity and the price of grain on the stock exchange.
+Therefore, when making credit decisions, it is important to foresee the client's ability to repay the loan in conditions of lower productivity and an unfavorable grain market.